JoeCianflone/heisenberg-toolkit/readme.md

 ## Introduction

-Heisenberg is a toolkit of code to help you speed up the development of your front end projects that do not rely on frameworks like Angular or Vuejs.
+Heisenberg is a toolkit/skeleton of code to help you speed up the development of your front end projects that do not rely on frameworks like Angular or Vuejs.

 ### What's in the Box?